-A - You will be aware of the of the huge momentum driving neuroscience, which I find absolutely fascinating.
-I became a member of the Neuroleadership Institute, that was the front runner in the neuroscience race.
-I was thirsty to know more and have now trained as a Level 5 Neuchem Coach through the Institute of Leadership and Management.
+A - You will be aware of the huge momentum driving neuroscience, which I find absolutely fascinating.
+I became a member of the Neuroleadership Institute, that was the front-runner in the neuroscience race.
+I was thirsty to know more and have now qualified as a Neuchem Coach through the Institute of Leadership and Management.

 Neuchem coaching, a term coined by psychologist and biologist Maria Paviour, brings psychology and neuroscience into the world of coaching.
 We are each, if you like, living cocktails of chemicals.
 Chemicals within us are triggered by the ecology that we sense is around us, and they can naturally make us really scared or feel great.
-So, for example, I worked with one executive who would not engage with their staff because inside they were a complete bag of nerves.
-Neuchem coaching enabled that person to get into the driving seat of their brain, take control and release only those chemicals that make one feel great.
-This results were reduced fear and excellent engagement with staff and others.
+So, for example, I worked with one executive who would, for a variety of reasons, not engage with his staff.
+Neuchem coaching enabled that person to get into the driving seat of their brain and take control in a positive way with great benefits to his leading style and his employees.

 Q - What does Neuchem coaching involve?

-A - Neuchem is a specialist coaching programme that usually consists of six sessions spread over six weeks, although that can vary.
-We enable our clients to review the issues that are holding them back.
-Once these become visual, we can then start to unpack them, park them, and help the client to take charge of their brain and body.
+A - Neuchem is a specialist coaching programme that consists of six sessions spread over a number weeks, depending of the commitments of the client.
+I enable my clients to review the issues that are holding them back.
+Once these become visual, we can then start to unpack them, park them, and empower the client to achieve their intrinsic aspirations.
+Normal coaching models do not usually enable that.
 The results can be spectacular.

-Q - What sort of size and organisations does the company engage with?
+Q - What sort of size and organisations do you engage with?